Nanny Taxes & Payroll in in Washington, D.C.

-Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-Washington D.C.’s minimum wage rate of $17.50/hour applies.
-The minimum wage will increase each year in proportion to the increase in the Consumer Price Index.
+Household employees must be paid at least the highest applicable federal, state, or local minimum wage rate.
+Washington D.C.’s minimum wage rate of $17.95/hour applies.
+The minimum wage will increase to $18.40/hour on July 1, 2026.
 Employers must display a minimum wage poster (PDF) in a conspicuous place where employees can readily see it.

-In Washington, D.C., the new employer SUI (state unemployment insurance) rate is 2.7 percent on each employee’s first $9,000 of wages.
+In Washington, D.C., the new employer SUI (state unemployment insurance) rate is 2.9 percent (includes the required 0.2% administrative assessment fee) on the first $9,000 of each employee’s wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

 Workers’ Compensation Insurance